Pandaw River Cruises Coronavirus update

 "Pandaw River Cruises" is a trademarked brand owned by the 1995-founded Pandaw Expeditions Co.
 The company is the successor of the 1865-founded "Irrawaddy Flotilla Company", which specialized in passenger and cargo river shipping in Burma.

-Pandaw is a river cruisetour company operating itineraries in Southeast Asia - Burma (Myanmar), Vietnam, Cambodia, Laos, China, India and Malaysia (Borneo).
+Pandaw (website) is a river cruisetour company operating itineraries in Southeast Asia - Burma (Myanmar), Vietnam, Cambodia, Laos, China, India and Malaysia (Borneo).
 The list of rivers on which Pandaw ships navigate includes Mekong, Irrawaddy, Chindwinn (Irrawaddy's largest tributary), Ganges, Brahmaputra, Red River (and Halong Bay), Tonle River and Tonle Sap Lake (central Cambodia).
 Company's out-of-Burma itinerary program was inaugurated in 2002 - with cruises on Mekong River.
 Laos and China (Upper Mekong) cruises were introduced in 2015 as roundtrips from Bangkok (Thailand) to China's Yunnan province.

 In 2015, Pandaw entered the ocean cruising market by purchasing the 1963-built, 22-passenger luxury yacht Andaman Explorer.
 The vessel started operations in June 2016.
 After the purchase, the vessel was repositioned from Dubai to Rangoon/Yangon, where was redecorated and drydock-refurbished.
 The full refit was completed in 2017.
+In 2019, the superyacht was sold to a Dubai-based family and no longer operates cruises.

 In 2018, the company reported over 45% repeat passenger bookings.
-International travelers prefer Pandaw boats for their traditional Burmese design (all vessels are made of wood and handcrafted), special ambiance (marked by colonial-style furniture, teak wood and brass throughout, highly personalized service), authentic experiences on the ship (gourmet dining and traditional entertainment) and ashore (unique land tours), as well as the amazing scenery along the regularly scheduled itinerary routes.
+International travellers prefer Pandaw boats for their traditional Burmese design (all vessels are made of wood and handcrafted), special ambiance (marked by colonial-style furniture, teak wood and brass throughout, highly personalized service), authentic experiences on the ship (gourmet dining and traditional entertainment) and ashore (unique land tours), as well as the amazing scenery along the regularly scheduled itinerary routes.

 Onboard dining is complimentary and offered indoor (at the Dining Room Restaurant) and outdoor/al-fresco (on Sun Deck).
 Most dietary requirements are catered for.
 Company's quality of food and level of service are legendary.
 The ships are advertised as family-friendly and suitable for all ages.
-Younger travelers can enjoy mountain biking (quality bicycles are provided complimentary), hiking and trekking ashore, while teenagers can gain valuable real-life experiences from interacting with local kids during port stays in villages along the route.
-Older travelers will highly appreciate Pandaw expeditions' tranquillity, cultural richness and some of Asia's most unique sceneries.
+Younger travellers can enjoy mountain biking (quality bicycles are provided complimentary), hiking and trekking ashore, while teenagers can gain valuable real-life experiences from interacting with local kids during port stays in villages along the route.
+Older tourists will highly appreciate Pandaw expeditions' tranquillity, cultural richness and some of Asia's most unique sceneries.

-Due to their small passenger capacity (20-30-60 pax), Pandaw riverboats are regularly chartered (often as rebranded vessels) by some of world's largest river cruise companies, including Uniworld, Viking, CroisiEurope, Fred Olsen, Saga Holidays.
+Due to their small passenger capacity (20-30-60 pax), Pandaw riverboats are regularly chartered (often as rebranded vessels) by some of world's largest river cruise companies, including Uniworld, Viking, CroisiEurope, Fred Olsen, Saga UK.
 Private full-boat ("time charter" and "voyage charter") arrangements are also offered.

 Pandaw riverboats also feature the highest passenger-to-space ratio on the Asian market.
 The boats offer plenty of quiet areas for relaxation and spacious partially-covered sundecks.
 All ships have at least one 360-degree (wraparound) Promenade Deck that also serves as "common balcony" for all staterooms.